knative/serving/docs/spec/overview.md

 ## Revision

 **Revision** is an immutable snapshot of code and configuration.
-A revision can be created from a pre-built container image or built from source.
-While there is a history of previous revisions, only those currently referenced by a Route are addressable or routable.
-Older inactive revisions need not be backed by underlying resources, they exist only as the revision metadata in storage.
+A revision references a container image, and optionally a build that is responsible for materializing that container image from source.
 Revisions are created by updates to a **Configuration**.

+Revisions that are not addressable via a Route will be *retired* and all underlying K8s resources will be deleted.
+This provides a lightweight history of the revisions a configuration has produced over time, and enables users to easily rollback to a prior revision.

+Revisions that are addressable via a Route will have resource utilization proportional to the load they are under.

 ## Configuration